La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### Alphabet

-The basic thing you need to know about Lojban is obviously the alphabet.
+The basic thing you need to know about Lojban is the alphabet.

 Lojban uses the Latin alphabet (vowels are colored):